-Frederica Kushner, East Myrtle: Resident/Owner in Tobin Hill Historic District (RESIDENT).
+Frederica Kushner, East Myrtle: Resident in Tobin Hill since .
+Frederica was elected to the THCA Board in 2018 and re-elected in 2020.
 Research into the history of her home and others in the neighborhood, as well as reading about the American Arts and Crafts movement has helped inform Frederica’s point of view about historic neighborhoods.
 She worked for designation of the original Tobin Hill Historic District and, more recently, the East French Historic District.
 She was a member of the Planning Team which produced the Tobin Hill Neighborhood Plan, adopted by the City in 2008.
 And, more recently, she was a member of the Historic Preservation and Cultural Heritage Working Group which contributed to the SATomorrow Comprehensive Plan, now being implemented by the City of San Antonio.
 Additionally, Frederica is a member of the Steering Committee of the Tier 1 Neighborhood Coalition, and a past member of the board of the San Antonio Conservation Society who has chaired both their Historic Building Survey and Historic Gas Station Survey Committees.
 She is also active in the Tobin Hill Community Association as chair of the Historic Preservation Committee, which functions as an architectural review committee.

 Malcolm Hartman, Treasurer, Business Member

 Find out more about the Tobin Hill Community Association: read our Neighborhood Plan and Bylaws here.